-Tier 2 Interview Questions Mechanical and Electrical EOI Evaluation T2 Ranking T2 PQQ Interviewing Scoring Consensus - Rev A
+Tier 2 Interview Questions Mechanical and Electrical.

+EOI Evaluation T2 Ranking.

+T2 PQQ Interviewing Scoring Consensus - Rev A.

-Workbook Ref No. Areas to probe Evidence expected 2.2 How does the Health Board ensure that water services are designed in a fashion, which will retain space for minor additions and modifications to services in the future?
-Evidence that the engineers are presented their co-ordination drawings (BIM model), with space for future flexibility identified, to the Board.
-Evidence that the Design Consultant has considered and agreed with the Board, space for future flexibility in the service installations.
+Workbook Ref No. Areas to probe Evidence expected 2.2 How does the Health Board ensure that water services are designed in a fashion, which will retain space for minor additions and Evidence that the engineers are presented their co-ordination drawings (BIM model), with space for future flexibility identified, to the Board.